Digital 520/ Insights/ Textbook

 Founder & Principal Consultant, Digital 520 · President & Chief Scientist, Disruptive AI Lab · President, Ethical Tech Forum

-Noah M. Kenney is the Founder and Principal Consultant of Digital 520, a global consultancy specializing in digital transformation, data privacy, AI governance, cybersecurity, and compliance.
-Digital 520 partners with regulated enterprises, high-growth companies, and mission-driven organizations to increase operational efficiency and drive organizational growth.
-In his role as Founder and Principal Consultant, Noah serves as fractional CTO and technology advisor to multiple organizations, has consulted on over 40 AI initiatives, and speaks globally on AI, governance, privacy, and secure systems design.
+Noah M. Kenney is the Founder and Principal Consultant of Digital 520, a global consultancy specializing in AI governance, data privacy, cybersecurity, and compliance.
+He has consulted on over 40 AI initiatives and speaks globally on governance, privacy, and secure systems design.

-Noah is recognized for his work in AI-driven medical diagnostics, including improving pneumonia detection using computationally efficient AI systems, for which he received a competitive research grant.
-He co-developed the country’s first AI Privacy Engineering course at the Georgia Institute of Technology.
-He holds over 50 advanced industry certifications, including the Certified Information Privacy Manager (CIPM) credential from the International Association of Privacy Professionals (IAPP).
-He earned his undergraduate degree in Economics with high honors from the Georgia Institute of Technology and a Master’s of Engineering from the University of Colorado Boulder.
+Noah co-developed the country’s first AI Privacy Engineering course at the Georgia Institute of Technology.
+He holds over 50 advanced industry certifications, including the CIPM from IAPP.
+He earned his undergraduate degree in Economics with high honors from Georgia Tech and a Master’s of Engineering from the University of Colorado Boulder.

-CIPM — IAPP Georgia Tech, Economics (High Honors) M.Eng., CU Boulder 50+ Industry Certifications 40+ AI Engagements
+CIPM — IAPP Georgia Tech (High Honors) M.Eng., CU Boulder 50+ Certifications 40+ AI Engagements